 We are proud to be the first Australian food retailer granted the Employer of Choice for Gender Equality citation from the Workplace Gender Equality Agency.
-The citation recognises employer commitment and best practice in promoting gender equality in Australian workplaces.
+The citation is designed to encourage, recognise and promote active commitment to achieving gender equity in Australian workplaces.

 We strongly believe in equal pay for equal work.
 Our Pay Parity Review program compares salaries of like‑for‑like roles of our team members across the Woolworths Group, at all levels.
 This continuing work helps identify gender pay gaps between our male and female team members by grouping our positions and career streams, while accounting for team member movements that may result in fluctuations.
 Our last review resulted in a statistically insignificant less than 1% gap which we aim to continue to improve on.